KDE/kde-builder/doc/chapter_04/conf-options-table.md

 [`git-desired-protocol`](conf-git-desired-protocol)

-Type: String, Default value: git, History information: This option was added in kdesrc-build 1.16.
+Type: String, Default value: git, History information: This option was added in kde-builder 1.16.
 Prior to 20.06 this option was used to configure the fetch URL instead of the push URL.
 As of 20.06 `https` is always used when updating KDE projects.